- Mai 18, 2021

 Scientists on Stage: Public Trust in China during the Covid-19 Pandemic

 Most academic and media analyses of China’s Covid-19 response have treated “China,” “the Chinese government,” “the Chinese communist party (CCP),” and “Chinese officials” as homogenous and unitary entities, disregarding an army of diverse personnel who contribute to the country’s disease control strategies and who put them into practice on the ground.
-In fact, many of these personnel hold multiple statuses at the same time: among the government officials, CCP members, and People’s Liberation Army (PLA)’s ranks are virologists, immunologists, epidemiologists, and doctors who provide indispensable information and advice on pandemic control in China and internationally.
-Some scientists are also investors, board members, and corporate partners in the pharmaceutical industry whose interests are intricately connected to their research into the treatment of Covid-19.
+In fact, however, many of these personnel hold multiple statuses at the same time.
 As the virus sweeps throughout China and the world, these individuals are playing and made to play various roles, including establishing scientific credibility, on different stages.
 In this talk, Yishu Mao will bring to light a few examples to illustrate how public trust in science in China is forged when some individuals smoothly switch between their different roles, adopting diverse techniques, and undermined when the multiple roles of some individuals create conflicts and raise public controversies.

 History in the Making: COVIDCalls and the Covid-19 Pandemic

 Disasters are too frequently described as external events—they happen to us, the temporality is linear and brief, we recover from them—with very brief background and limited exploration of deeper social structures and disaster impacts.
 It is much more the case—and we are seeing this with COVID-19—that a disaster is the result of a great number of interconnected processes.
-Disasters don’t come to us from the outside, but they reveal the society we have—and we don’t recover back to some previous whole—the disaster becomes part of us, woven into the fabric of our lives in our memories, our psychology, our laws, and our science.
-Disaster researchers and other guests on the COVIDCalls podcast bring out of obscurity the historical links among decisions made to protect some, and not others—to privilege some health and not that of others across history.
-Disaster researchers in this public venue also suggest ways to keep those linkages right in front of us, and even suggest tools of analysis, care, and policy to keep the truth of disaster inequality right in front of us—through the present and the future of this pandemic, and beyond.
+On the COVIDCalls Podcast, disaster researchers suggest ways to keep those linkages right in front of us, and even suggest tools of analysis, care, and policy to keep the truth of disaster inequality right in front of us—through the present and the future of this pandemic, and beyond.
 In doing so COVIDCalls is also forming a historical record of the pandemic.

 Pandemics Past and Present